GSA/digitalgov.gov/content/topics/budgeting-and-performance/_index.md

 # Topic Title
 title: "Budgeting and performance"

-summary: "In the United States federal context, 'budgeting' and 'performance' are linked by a performance framework that guides agencies in setting priorities and measuring progress towards them.
+summary: "For federal agencies, budgeting and performance are linked by a framework that guides them in setting priorities and measuring progress.
 Agencies need to develop strategic objectives and performance measures so that they can track progress and demonstrate effectiveness.
-Agencies should use performance data to inform budget decisions, ensuring resources are directed towards activities with the highest impact on achieving stated goals."
+Performance data should be used by agencies to inform budget decisions, to ensire that resources are directed towards activities with the highest impact on achieving stated goals."

 aliases:
   - /topics/data-act/